When you register for the Celebration, you will need to indicate how you will present your research.

 Hope College faculty, staff and students can submit posters for printing to Campus Print and Mail Services for general, academic and research purposes.
 For research posters, select the Research Posters button on the New Orders menu.
 Select your poster size, and be sure your PowerPoint slide or .pdf document is sized correctly.

 Note: To use Print Services, you must be registered for an account.
 Find step-by-step instructions on setting up an account.

-If you need help with layout, design, or sizing of your project in PowerPoint, visit the Tech Lab on the 2nd floor of the Van Wylen Library.
+If you need help with layout, design, or sizing of your project in PowerPoint, visit the Digital Media Lab on the 2nd floor of the Van Wylen Library.
 Staff can also help you submit your project for printing.

 Print Services Submission Guideline for the Celebration

 Due to the high volume of printing for the Celebration, Print Services needs extra time to print your poster.
 Submit your poster early, if possible before Spring Break.

 - Hours: Print Services is open 8 a.m.–5 p.m.
-Pickup from Media Services on the 2nd floor in the Van Wylen Library is available during Library hours.
+Pickup from Digital Media Lab on the 2nd floor in the Van Wylen Library is available during Library hours.

 - Locations: 1st floor in DeWitt, 2nd floor in Van Wylen Library

-- Payment: This year Celebration of Undergraduate Research and Creative Performance will cover the cost of printing a poster for the event.
+- Payment: This year Celebration of Undergraduate Research and Creative Activity will cover the cost of printing a poster for the event.
 See "Poster Submission" below for instructions.

 - Navigate to Print & Mail Services and set up a printing account (step-by-step instructions in .pdf format here)